Master of Arts in Musicology

 - Successful completion of one semester of a graduate-level reading course approved by the musicology faculty.

-- Two years of course work in French or German with passing grades in the last ten years.
+- Two years of course work inthe language with passing grades in the last ten years.

 - Successful completion of a standardized exam administered by a language department or program, as approved by the musicology faculty.